Rima Das: Career

 Her 2018 film, Bulbul Can Sing, was premiered at the Toronto International Film Festival.
 That year, GQ India named Das as one of the 50 most influential young Indians of 2018.
 A doctorate degree has been conferred to Rima Das at the 3rd convocation of Krishna Kanta Handiqui State Open University (KKSHOU) held at the Srimanta Sankardeva International Auditorium in February 2018.

 She directed a short film called For Each Other in 2019, which premiered at the 3rd Pingyao International Film Festival, and directed her first documentary fiction film, Sunshine Dreamers.

-In 2022, her new film Tora’s Husband will have its World Premiere at Toronto International Film Festival, where it is selected to compete in the Platform section.
+In 2022, her new film Tora’s Husband had its World Premiere at Toronto International Film Festival, where it was selected to compete in the Platform section.
 It is the first Indian film to be showcased in the category.
-Rima Das talks about her journey making the film, "In the midst of loss, lockdowns and life, we shot the film over two years in real locations and natural conditions.
+Rima Das talks about her journey making the film: "In the midst of loss, lockdowns and life, we shot the film over two years in real locations and natural conditions.
 Shooting this film was more challenging than shooting my previous films because the pandemic restricts you in many ways.
 There was this constant feeling of fear and restlessness, which my characters also depict.
 But I knew I just had to shoot this film, as this time will become history one day".